BrentTech/book_app/README.md

 Actual time needed to complete: 1hr
 -----
-Number and name of feature: lab 12 Feature 3: Modifying API-provided book details Estimate of time needed to complete:
+Number and name of feature: lab 12 Feature 3: Modifying API-provided book details Estimate of time needed to complete: 2 hrs
+12-2-18
+Start time: 10:30
+Finish time: 11:15
+12-3-18
 Start time:
-Finish time:
+end time:
 Actual time needed to complete:
 -----
 Number and name of feature: lab 12 Feature 4: Saving a new book to the collection Estimate of time needed to complete: 1.5 hrs
 Start time: 2:00
-Finish time:
+Finish time: 3:30
-Actual time needed to complete:
+Actual time needed to complete: 1.5 hrs
 -----
 Number and name of feature: lab 12 Feature 5: Consistent rendering Estimate of time needed to complete: